Sm69mu/movieflix/README.md

 - **Now Playing**:This Now Playing page shows the currently on airing movies.

 - **Top rated**:The top rated movies are shown here
+- **Movie details**:In this page movie runtime, overview, rating are shown

 ### Prerequisites